paper7grid/The-Storm-s-Secret/readme.md

 Hello!!
-This is a readme for my game The Storm's Secret.
+This is a readme for my game The Storm's Secret a game I made using renpy.
 It is a visual novel mystery game!
+    sorry this game is not finished copletely due to the fact that I did not have enought time for the art.
+But I will conintue working on it soon and compelte the game!!
+So the story is set in a country side town where MR. Sterling, a wealthy businessman used to live on a hilltop.
+He invites a detective for a dinner but due to the storm the detective stays back...
+Keep playing the game to know the story!
+P.S sorry the game is not fully complete the main goal of the game is 30 hrs and hence the art is 30% of it.

+Thanks for playing my game!!